pawelgrzybek/div/readme.md

 ## Hotkeys

-Use predefined hotkeys to place window in common locations:
+Use predefined settings and add custom hotkeys to them to place windows in common locations:

 - `⌃ ⌥ 1` Full
 - `⌃ ⌥ 2` Medium